Frequently Asked Questions

 Your credit score is an important part of a successful application.
-An SBAC professional will review your credit report with you.
-To evaluate any mitigating circumstances associated with derogatory reports.
-SBAC will work with you to repair your credit rating if needed.
+An SBAC professional will review your credit report with you to evaluate any mitigating circumstances associated with derogatory reports.

 Are there fees for an SBAC loan?

 Some loan programs are “no fee,” others are fee-based.
-If there are fees associated with your loan, SBAC will disclose all cost prior to application.
+If there are fees associated with your loan, SBAC will disclose all cost prior to funding.

 Can I get a grant for my business?

 SBAC offers only loans.
-No government grants are available from SBAC.
+No grants are available from SBAC.

 What is a CDFI?